voicesauce/opensauce-python/README.md

 Finally, clone this repository.

+Note that the code will probably work with a later versions of tk; it has been tested with tk8.4 and tk8.5 on linux.

 # Quickstart
 To run OpenSauce, open a new Terminal window, `cd` into the directory where you cloned `opensauce-python`, and set the `VS_ROOT` environment variable: